chaileon/chaileon.github.io/_pages/about.md

 Research Sypnosis
 ======
-My research focus on developing machine learning solutions to various problems encountered in DSO.
+My research focuses on developing machine learning solutions to various problems encountered in DSO.
 My main area of application is natural language processing.